artsy/artsy.github.io/_posts/2022-09-08-patterns-with-suspense.markdown

 author: [chris]
 ---

-With the release of v18, React's new concurrent mode -- aka [Suspense][suspense] -- was [officially released][react].
+With the release of React 18, React's new concurrent mode (aka [Suspense][suspense]) was [officially released][react].
 Finally!
 It was first demoed at React Conf in [2018][reactconf], has been discussed and debated [for years][umbrella], and the first parts started to ship in [v16][v16].
 And now, with React 18 shipping to a client app near you, it's time to discuss some of the patterns that are emerging in the community and how to avoid some common pitfalls that you might encounter when implementing Suspense (or refactoring) your UI in support of it.

 <!-- more -->